 By Sasha Nyary

-When someone — student, professor, community member — searches for a book, journal or other material in Mount Holyoke College’s online library catalogue, they automatically have access to all the library catalogues across the region’s Five College Consortium of Mount Holyoke, Amherst, Smith and Hampshire colleges and the University of Massachusetts Amherst.
+When someone — student, professor, community member — searches for a book, journal or other material in Mount Holyoke College’s online library catalog, they automatically have access to all the library catalogs across the region’s Five College Consortium of Mount Holyoke, Amherst, Smith and Hampshire colleges and the University of Massachusetts Amherst.

 Now, Mount Holyoke has joined with Smith and Hampshire colleges to create a digital archive including letters, photographs, oral histories, campus newspapers and faculty and student research.
 Five College Compass: Digital Collections lets users search across institutions and browse through the scholarship, cultural and historical materials of a specific collection or school.